 We recommend that you reach students interested in Food Science careers by posting open positions in Cornell Handshake, the student portal for jobs and internship opportunities.
 You may post full-time jobs, internships and/or summer positions for Cornell students and recent alumni at no charge.
 There is no limit to the number of jobs you can post.

 If you already have a Handshake account, all you need to do is log in and enter your job descriptions for Cornell.
-If Handshake is new to you, Getting started with Handshake and How Do I Post a Job provides information on how to get started.
-Once you have posted the positions, please email jb44 [at] cornell.edu (Jo-Lynn Buchanan) so that we can activate the postings and share them with students (in Handshake and additionally, for example, via the Food Science departmental newsletter, received biweekly by all food science students).
-Job postings on Handshake for entry level positions can readily be converted to interview schedules, both virtual this semester and in-person in future semesters.
+If Handshake is new to you, Getting started with Handshake and How Do I Post a Job provide information on how to set up an account and post open positions.
+Once you have posted the positions, please email jb44 [at] cornell.edu (Jo-Lynn Buchanan) so that we can activate the postings and share them with students (in Handshake and other channels, for example, via the Food Science departmental newsletter, received biweekly by all food science students).
+Job postings on Handshake for entry level positions can readily be converted to interview schedules, either virtual or in-person.

-The majority of information events for students are organized by the Cornell Food Science Clubs and are open to all food science undergraduate and graduate students.
-Students from other majors at Cornell University are included at the request of the employer.
+The majority of information events for students are organized by the Cornell Food Science Club and are open to all food science undergraduate and graduate students.
+Students from other majors at Cornell University may also be invited at the request of the employer.

-To begin planning a virtual information session for Cornell Food Science students, please contact Alan Wo, Vice President of the Undergraduate Food Science Club, at ayw35 [at] cornell.edu ().
+To begin planning an information session for Cornell Food Science students, please contact mjc484 [at] cornell.edu (Mackenzie Childs), Vice President of the Undergraduate Food Science Club, and chd59 [at] cornell.edu (Catherine Dadmun), President of the Food Science Graduate Student Organization.

 Career Fairs and Other Industry Recruiting Events

 The Cornell Institute for Food Systems Industry Partnership Program (CIFS-IPP) holds an annual Food Systems Career Fair (usually at the beginning of September).
-The 2021 event is currently being planned for September 13, 2021 in both virtual and in-person formats due to the current uncertainty on whether in-person events will be possible this fall.
+The 2021 event is currently being planned for September 13, 2021.

-Attendance at the CIFS-IPP Annual Career Fair event is exclusive to CIFS-IPP Members and Affiliates.
-Undergraduate and graduate students from all majors who have an interest in learning about industry career opportunities in all aspects of food systems are invited to attend (historically, around 200+ students attend the in-person event).
-CIFS-IPP Members and Affiliates also receive personalized recruiting support, for example, for scheduling customized information events that include students from relevant programs other than Food Science, scheduling assistance to conduct in-person interviews at Stocking Hall (not available Spring 2021) and access to student resume books.
-CIFS-IPP Members and Affiliates also receive customized support to build longer-term talent pipelines with Cornell.
+Undergraduate and graduate students from all majors who have an interest in learning about industry career opportunities in all aspects of food systems are invited to attend (historically, around 200+ students attend the Fall in-person Career Fair event).
+CIFS-IPP Member and Affiliate companies also receive personalized recruiting support, for example, for scheduling customized information events that include students from relevant programs other than Food Science and scheduling assistance to conduct in-person interviews at Stocking Hall.
+CIFS-IPP Member and Affiliate companies also receive customized support to build longer-term talent pipelines with Cornell.

-Contact Rajni Aneja, Managing Director, CIFS-IPP at ra283 [at] cornell.edu () to learn more about the CIFS-IPP Career Fair event and other available industry recruiting resources for food systems companies (including alumni recruitment).
+Please contact ra283 [at] cornell.edu (Rajni Aneja), Managing Director, CIFS-IPP to learn more about the CIFS-IPP Career Fair, CIFS-IPP membership and other available industry recruiting resources for food systems companies (including alumni recruitment).